UltiRequiem/which-anime/README.md

 ### Built in help

-If yoy don't pass any flag or you pass the `--help` flag:
+If you don't pass any flag or you pass the `--help` flag:

 ```
-y2j 1.0.0

-    Convert JSON to YAML and vice versa
+  which-anime v1.0.0

   FLAGS:

-      --file: The file to change the format, if you pass a JSON,
-      its YAML version will be printed on the screen and vice versa.

-      --write: If you pass this flag instead of printing on the screen,
-      the output will be written to a file.

-      --version: Prints just the version
+    --file: An Image path

+    --link: An Image link

   If you need more help, found a bug or want to suggest a new feature:
-    github.com/UltiRequiem/y2j
+  github.com/UltiRequiem/which-anime
 ```

 ### License